FRONTIERS

 Chief Economist, Kenan Institute of Private Enterprise

-He has worked in both the public and private sectors focusing on the intersection between financial markets and economic fundamentals.
-During the Obama Administration Gerald was Deputy Assistant Secretary for Macroeconomic Analysis at the U.S. Department of Treasury where he helped formulate and evaluate the impact of policy proposals on the U.S. economy.
+He has worked in both the public and private sectors, focusing on the intersection between financial markets and economic fundamentals.
+During the Obama Administration, Gerald was Deputy Assistant Secretary for Macroeconomic Analysis at the U.S. Department of the Treasury, where he helped formulate and evaluate the impact of policy proposals on the U.S. economy.
 Prior to Treasury, he co-managed a global macro fund at Ziff Brothers Investments.

-Gerald holds a bachelor’s of science from the Massachusetts Institute of Technology and a Ph.D. in Economics from Harvard University and is a contributing author to 30-Second Money as well as a co-author of Political Cycles and the Macroeconomy.
+Gerald holds a Bachelor of Science from the Massachusetts Institute of Technology and a Ph.D. in Economics from Harvard University.
+He is a contributing author to 30-Second Money and a co-author of Political Cycles and the Macroeconomy.

 MORE

-Cox earned his Bachelor of Science in English-secondary education from Appalachian State University in 1992 and later completed a Master of School Administration degree from ASU.
-He also holds a Doctorate in Educational Leadership from the University of North Carolina at Charlotte.
+Dr. Cox earned his Bachelor of Science in English-secondary education from Appalachian State University in 1992 and later completed a Master of School Administration degree from ASU.
+He also holds a Doctorate in Educational Leadership from UNC-Charlotte.

 His career began in Greensboro and Sparta, where he received the North Carolina Principal Fellows Scholarship.
-He served as assistant principal at Indian Trail Elementary School and as principal at Benton Heights Elementary.
-Cox’s leadership extended to roles such as Assistant Superintendent for Curriculum & Instruction with Lee County Schools.
+Dr. Cox served as Assistant Principal at Indian Trail Elementary School and as Principal at Benton Heights Elementary.
+His leadership extended to roles such as Assistant Superintendent for Curriculum & Instruction with Lee County Schools.

 MORE